 - Complete a training regimen given by the Citizens on Patrol volunteer staff.

-If you are interested in becoming a member of this highly respected organization, click HERE for an application.
+If you are interested in becoming a member of this highly respected organization, complete a Citizens On Patrol Application.
 You can fill it out on your computer, then simply print it and return it to the Palm Springs Police Department during regular business hours.

 For more information, contact the Citizens on Patrol office at (760) 323-8149 or one of the following: